 QGIS Server is an open source WMS 1.3, WFS 1.0.0 and WCS 1 1.1.1 implementation that, in addition, implements advanced cartographic features for thematic mapping.
 The QGIS Server is a FastCGI/CGI (Common Gateway Interface) application written in C++ that works together with a web server (e.g., Apache, Lighttpd).
 It has Python plugin support allowing for fast and efficient development and deployment of new features.
-It is funded by the EU projects Orchestra, Sany and the city of Uster in Switzerland.
+The original development of QGIS Server was funded by the EU projects Orchestra, Sany and the city of Uster in Switzerland.